access-ci-org/Web_and_Branding/README.md

 # ACCESS Style Guide

-April 4, 2024
+April 17, 2024

-Header and Footer Review
+Desktop Header and Footer Review

-Using access-ci.org as a guide update each track’s header and footer per the comments provided in these JPGs.
+Update each track’s header and footer per the comments provided in these JPGs

 ## Updated Logos